comicome/api_pacman_symfony/README.md

 # Rest api with Symfony 3.4 and Angular 6

-1 - Open terminal and create a directory
+1 - Open terminal

-2 - Git clone the repo https://github.com/comicome/api_pacman_symfony in this directory
+2 - Git clone the repo https://github.com/comicome/api_pacman_symfony in the directory of your choice

 3 - Create a database call pacman and import the file data.sql